johejo/sphttp/README.md

 ## Caution
 It does not check whether the target server supports HTTP/2.
 It is undefined what to do when multiple stream setting is done for access to a server that supports HTTP/1.1 only.

 ## How to set multiple streams for one connection

-Multi stream setting is done using a simple dictionary whose key is url.
+Multiple stream settings use a simple dictionary whose key is a URL.

 ```python

 from sphttp import SplitDownloader, init_http2_multi_stream_setting

 urls = [
     'https://example0.com/1GB.txt',